Beyond the Lawn

 This event is free of charge!

 Participants must sign a waiver upon arrival.
 All minors must be accompanied by a legal guardian.
+No previous experience or knowledge is required to participate.
 Smoking and tobacco products are not permitted on the SSU campus.
 Restrooms are available on site.
 This is a rain or shine event, but storm may cancel.

 What to Bring